Mountain Chicken Chase Grouse Tour

 Birding Man Wildlife Tours group in Buena Vista

 Our April 2025 trip through Colorado consisted of gorgeous views, exciting wildlife encounters, and amazing group comradery.
-W tallied 105 species, including all five species of mountain grouse.
-All three species of rosy-finch, Pinyon Jay, Lewis’s Woodpecker, Northern Saw-whet and Boreal Owls, Golden Eagle, Evening Grosbeak, and American Three-toed Woodpecker were other trip highlights.
+We tallied 105 species, including all five species of mountain grouse.
+All three species of Rosy-Finch, Pinyon Jay, Lewis’s Woodpecker, Northern Saw-whet and Boreal Owls, Golden Eagle, Evening Grosbeak, and American Three-toed Woodpecker were other trip highlights.

 Birding Man leading a group of birders in Colorado